grafana/loki/docs/sources/upgrading/_index.md

 "ring" mode.
 The index data is sharded by tenant where each tenant gets assigned a sub-set of all available instances of the gateway ring.

-In case you configured a high replication factor to accommodate for load, since in the past this was the only option to give a tenant more instances for querying, you should consider reducing the replication factor to meaningful value for replication (e.g. from 12 to 3) and instead set the shard factor for individual tenants as required.
+If you configured a high replication factor to accommodate for load, since in the past this was the only option to give a tenant more instances for querying, you should consider reducing the replication factor to a meaningful value for replication (for example, from 12 to 3) and instead set the shard factor for individual tenants as required.

-If the global shard factor (no per-tenant) is 0 (default value), the global shard factor of is set to replication factor.
+If the global shard factor (no per-tenant) is 0 (default value), the global shard factor is set to replication factor.
 It can still be overwritten per tenant.

 In the context of the index gateway, sharding is synonymous to replication.